 Cancer research charities are popular causes for people to support when they decide to do a fundraising challenge, such as a sponsored run, bike ride or swim.
 It takes a lot of volunteers to help these events run smoothly, and there are different roles you could get involved with.
 These include things like helping to set up, delivering water along a course, meeting participants at the finish line, or even becoming a course marshal or massage therapist.

 - As some volunteering roles require specific training, you may be asked for a minimum time commitment.

 - Don't be put off by this though, as even a small amount of time each month could go a long way in helping a charity.

-People's Postcode Lottery is proud to support some wonderful cancer charities, including Maggie's and Breast Cancer Care.
-Our players have raised over £16 Million for these two charities alone so far, and you can find out how to help them by clicking the links below:
+People's Postcode Lottery players support some wonderful cancer charities, including Maggie's and Breast Cancer Now.
+Find out if they have any volunteering opportunities near you by clicking the links below:

 If you'd like to know more about getting involved in volunteering in your community, take a look at our Local Causes page and find opportunities near you.

 Our players also help a wide range of deserving Charities.
 They've raised hundreds of millions of pounds for good causes to date.
 If you'd like to join us in supporting deserving projects, sign up today.